camunda/camunda-docs-manual/content/update/patch-level.md

 We are pleased to announce that the above patch releases are compatible with `GraalVM 21.3.12`

-The engine will automatically **disable the system property** `polyglot.engine.WarnInterpreterOnly` when:
+The engine will automatically **disable the system property** `polyglot.engine.WarnInterpreterOnly` when a [GraalJS](https://www.graalvm.org/jdk17/reference-manual/js/) script engine is used.

-- A [GraalJS](https://www.graalvm.org/jdk17/reference-manual/js/) script engine is used (can be found in Camunda pre-packaged distributions for executing JavaScript on script tasks)

 This adjustment ensures a smoother experience by suppressing unnecessary warnings related to `interpreter-only` execution in non-native GraalVM environments which might cause confusion to our users running on non-GraalVM JDKs.